xinyoDeputy/electron-deputy/README.md

 # electron-deputy

-This is a minimal Electron application based for Deputy.
+This is a minimal Electron based application for Deputy.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).

 ## To Use